 Face it.
 Clowns have been getting a bad rap for a while.
-But with two installments of IT on the racks, and now Joker, it's pretty much game over for the clown as a dopey fellow who's fun to have at your kid's birthday party.
+But with two installments of IT on the racks, and now Joker, it's finally really game over for the clown as a dopey fellow who's fun to have at your kid's birthday party.

 A fashionable young woman stands next to me on the subway.
 I didn’t notice that five or six strands of her long black hair were caught in the strap of my shoulder bag, and as I’d stepped a few inches away from her, I began pulling her hair with the strap.
-But here’s the thing: She is mesmerized by her cell phone, and feeling her hair pulled, doesn’t even look to see who, or why, but merely leans her head toward the pull, eyes still glued on the tiny screen.
+But here’s the thing: She's mesmerized by her cell phone, and feeling her hair pulled, she doesn’t even look to see who, or why, but merely leans her head toward me, eyes still glued on the tiny screen.

 I stood a moment taking it in.
 She only turned to look when I began to untangle her hair from my bag.
 It was my stop.

 I am not good enough to be a Catholic, and neither is the pope.
 The way we each lack the necessary goodness differs.
 My lack is the usual badness—sloth combined with selfishness; an undeveloped prayer life; fits of anger, etc. I do however believe Catholic teaching is true.
 As for this pope, it gets harder and harder to believe he believes.